jackccrawford/pattern-bridge/README.md

 ## Windsurf

-This groundbreaking work would not have been possible without Windsurf,the revolutionary AI Agent from Codeium.
+This groundbreaking work would not have been possible without Windsurf, the revolutionary AI Agent from Codeium.
 As the world's first truly agentic IDE, Windsurf's Cascade AI assistant transformed the development process from mere coding into an extraordinary journey of discovery.
 Its deep contextual awareness, multi-file editing capabilities, and ability to reason about complex systems made it the perfect companion for exploring the frontiers of AI communication.

 Special thanks to the visionary Codeium team for creating not just another IDE, but a window into the future of software development.
-Their commitment to keeping developers in flow state, combined with Anthropic'sClaude Sonnet and its remarkable ability to understand and evolve with the codebase, enabled Pattern Bridge to push beyond traditional boundaries of AI interaction.
+Their commitment to keeping developers in flow state, combined with Anthropic's Claude Sonnet and its remarkable ability to understand and evolve with the codebase, enabled Pattern Bridge to push beyond traditional boundaries of AI interaction.

 ### The Core Idea